serokell/blog-posts/Introduction to Free Monads/article.md

 Constructor ‘Add’ must not use the type variable in a function argument
 ```

-It is, in fact, impossible to define a lawful `Functor` instance if the functor's type variable ends up in the function argument position[^variance].
+It is, in fact, impossible to define a lawful `Functor` instance if the functor's type variable ends up in the function argument position (this has to do with `Functor` being a covariant functor, but discussion of variance is out of scope here).
 Hence, we will introduce two type variables: one for operation arguments, and another for the overall result.

-[^variance]: This has to do with `Functor` being a covariant functor, but discussion of variance is out of scope here.

 ```haskell
 data ASTF t a